BTemplates Blog

 Result:

-2. Create a second link, but add ONE dash at the beginning of the New Site Name field and the correspondent URL.
-This is going to be the first element of your drop down menu.
+2. Create a second link, but add one dash at the beginning of the New Site Name field and include the corresponding URL.
+This will be the first element of your drop-down menu.

-3. Create a third link, but this time add TWO dash at the beginning of the New Site Name field and the correspondent URL.
+3. Create a third link, but this time add two dashes at the beginning of the New Site Name field and include the corresponding URL.

 Full gadget example: